Early Years Foundation Stage

 Throughout EYFS (Nursery and Reception) everyone works hard to develop each child's capacity to learn, helping them to make good progress and develop excellent attitudes.

-Learning in the Foundation Stage reflects the EYFS Statutory framework and Development matters guidance 2021. (seen below) The curriculum is based around four principles:
+Learning in the Foundation Stage reflects the EYFS Statutory framework 2026.
+The curriculum is based around four principles:

-- Every child is a unique individual who is constantly learning and can be resilient, capable, confident and self-assured.
+- Every child is a unique child, who is constantly learning and can be resilient,

 Learning is categorised into seven areas: three prime and four specific.